BushraAsiri/Ford-GoBike-dataset-analysis/README.md

 B. Find the equation of the least-squares line.

-Using the provided Rscript to calculate the least sguares regression, the result are as follows:
+Using the provided R script to calculate the least sguares regression, the result are as follows:

 -** Intercept (a): 101.3285